 L’oreal Age Perfect Radiant Satin Blush (425 Amber) $9.97**: Covergirl seems to have discontinued their line of Trublend Blushes which were a beautiful satin finish that didn’t accentuate the texture I tend to have on my cheeks.
 So finding an alternative at the drugstore with a similar finish would be great.
 It does contain some heavier ingredients like mango seed butter, cocoa seed butter and also has coconut oil and cornstarch which some people are sensitive to.
 The marketing is also specifically highlighting that these contain camellia seed oil and that the entire Age Perfect range is good for mature skin.

 That’s a wrap for this week.
 I’ve definitely eliminated some of these items from making it to my wishlist by talking through it with you guys.
 The NARS bronzer, ABH foundation, and L’oreal blush are possibilities for me to purchase in the future.

-**Disclaimer: This site participates in the WordAds program, receiving a minimal commission from displayed ads.
+Disclaimer: This site receives a minimal commission from participating in the WordAds program and using affiliate links.
 For my full disclosure policy, click here.